TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 ## Data Transformations using lambda

-### considerations before processing in lambda
+### Considerations before processing in lambda

-1 --> We had to weigh in the impact on downstream systems plus the user experience.
-This means the processing logic on Lambda shouldn't be too heavy.
+1 --> **We had to weigh in the impact on downstream systems**.
+This means the processing logic on Lambda shouldn't be too heavy, such that it starts affecting our solution's overall latency.
+(We don't want POFs)

-2 --> Plus if our volume of data and frequency of data processing requests are too high, lambda might start getting strained, especially if we're using a lot of lambda's memory or getting too close to the 15 minute cap on Lambda's execution.
+2 --> **Plus if our volume of data and frequency of data processing requests are too high, lambda might start getting strained**, especially if we're using a lot of lambda's memory **or getting too close to the 15 minute cap on Lambda's execution.**
-3-->

-&#8594; Designed to processes streaming data, focusing on data transformation and standardisation.
-Sets up logging for monitoring, **_converts pickupDate and dropoffDate fields to ISO 8601 format._** Having decoded the records from base-64, it **_inserts the source 'NYCTAXI' column._**
-Function has been designed to handle errors, generating responses for each processed record, and manages batch processing as well.
+3--> This also means **we're bumping up our memory allocation, and compute costs.** For complex data transformations, and heavy data analytics, **we've got other alternatives that work out better given the use case and viability**

+So, we went on with light-weight data processing and validation for lambda, offloading complex data processing logic/transformations to Flink in KDA (More on this subsequently)

+➡️ Some initial data cleansing :- It'll quickly remove any corrupt/irrelevant data points, that do not require any complex logic to be identified
+➡️ Will also help us with some simple data transformations.
+Converting data formats for consistency --> such as all timestamps in ISO Format
+➡️

 </br>